 If level is absent, it SHALL default to "warning".

-If theDescriptor describes a rule, then if level is present, it SHALL provide the value for the level property of any result object (§3.24) whose ruleDescriptorReference property (§3.24.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a level property.
+If theDescriptor describes a rule, then if level is present, it SHALL provide the value for the level property of any result object (§3.24) whose rule property (§3.24.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a level property.
 For details of the configuration property resolution procedure, see §3.24.10 (which illustrates the procedure for the specific case of the result.level property).

-If theDescriptor describes a notification, then if level is present, it SHALL provide the value for the level property of any notification object (§3.50) whose notificationDescriptorReference property (§) identifies theDescriptor and which does not itself specify a level property.
+If theDescriptor describes a notification, then if level is present, it SHALL provide the value for the level property of any notification object (§3.50) whose descriptor property (§) identifies theDescriptor and which does not itself specify a level property.

 EXAMPLE: In this example, a tool allows the user to override a rule or notification’s default level: